Md-Sazzad-Ahsan/Collab/README.md

 </details>

-## Diving into Additional MiroTalk Projects:
+## Diving into Additional MeetVerse Projects:

 <details>
-<summary>MiroTalk P2P</summary>
+<summary>MeetVerse P2P</summary>

 <br/>

-Try also [MiroTalk P2P](https://github.com/miroslavpejic85/mirotalk) `peer to peer` real-time video conferences, optimized for small groups. `Unlimited time, unlimited concurrent rooms` each having 5-8 participants.
+Try also [MeetVerse P2P](https://github.com/miroslavpejic85/meetverse) `peer to peer` real-time video conferences, optimized for small groups. `Unlimited time, unlimited concurrent rooms` each having 5-8 participants.

 </details>

 <details>
-<summary>MiroTalk C2C</summary>
+<summary>MeetVerse C2C</summary>

 <br>

-Try also [MiroTalk C2C](https://github.com/miroslavpejic85/mirotalkc2c) `peer to peer` real-time video conferences, optimized for cam 2 cam. `Unlimited time, unlimited concurrent rooms` each having 2 participants.
+Try also [MeetVerse C2C](https://github.com/miroslavpejic85/meetversec2c) `peer to peer` real-time video conferences, optimized for cam 2 cam. `Unlimited time, unlimited concurrent rooms` each having 2 participants.

 </details>

 <details>
-<summary>MiroTalk BRO</summary>
+<summary>MeetVerse BRO</summary>

 <br>

-Try also [MiroTalk BRO](https://github.com/miroslavpejic85/mirotalkbro) `Live broadcast` (peer to peer) live video, audio and screen stream to all connected users (viewers). `Unlimited time, unlimited concurrent rooms` each having a broadcast and many viewers.
+Try also [MeetVerse BRO](https://github.com/miroslavpejic85/meetversebro) `Live broadcast` (peer to peer) live video, audio and screen stream to all connected users (viewers). `Unlimited time, unlimited concurrent rooms` each having a broadcast and many viewers.

 </details>

 <details>
-<summary>MiroTalk WEB</summary>
+<summary>MeetVerse WEB</summary>

 <br>

-Try also [MiroTalk WEB](https://github.com/miroslavpejic85/mirotalkwebrtc) a platform that allows for the management of an `unlimited number of users`.
+Try also [MeetVerse WEB](https://github.com/miroslavpejic85/meetversewebrtc) a platform that allows for the management of an `unlimited number of users`.
 Each user must register with their email, username, and password, after which they gain access to their `personal dashboard`.
-Within the dashboard, users can `manage their rooms and schedule meetings` using the desired version of MiroTalk on a specified date and time.
+Within the dashboard, users can `manage their rooms and schedule meetings` using the desired version of MeetVerse on a specified date and time.
 Invitations to these meetings can be sent via email, shared through the web browser, or sent via SMS.

 </details>